Christian Taylor (filmmaker): Career

 Taylor’s relationship with MTV began with the 2009 release of the horror miniseries, Valemont, which he wrote and co-directed.

 He returned to MTV as a writer, director, and co-executive producer on Teen Wolf during the show’s second, third, and fourth seasons directing the fan-favorite episode called Motel California.

 In 2014, Taylor developed and was showrunner and Executive producer of the MTV drama-thriller series Eye Candy, starring Victoria Justice.
 Production began in New York City in September 2014, with Jax Media and the ten-episode first season was released in January 2015.
 The hugely popular show was canceled after MTV decided to stop producing or programing live action TV.

-He went on to become CO-EP and writer on the Marvel series Luke Cage, which was released in 2018.
+He was co-executive producer and writer on the Marvel series Luke Cage, which was released in 2018.

-He was asked to return to Lucasfilm and wrote two episodes of The Bad Batch for season one of their animation series.
+He was asked to return to Lucasfilm and wrote two episodes of The Bad Batch in its first season.

 He has been working on the critically acclaimed and hugely popular Resident Alien for SYFY and Amblin TV.
-Resident Alien received the honor of Best Cable Series, Comedy from the Hollywood Critics Association for season one.
-The first part of season 2 premiered in January 2022 and the second part will be broadcast in late summer 2022.
+Resident Alien received the honor of Best Cable Series, Comedy from the Hollywood Critics Association for its first season.

-Taylor is currently developing several pilots and recently completed a WW2 resistance film called the Degenerate set in Amsterdam which he will direct.